StarpTech/apollo-datasource-http/README.md

 ## Error handling

-The http client throws for unsuccessful responses.
+The http client throws for unsuccessful responses (statusCode >= 400).
 In case of an request error `onRequestError` is executed.
 The error is then rethrown.